What is the vision of History at Lee Chapel?

 - Whole school History Week where every year group focus on decade from the past – examining an historical event, music, art, film and an icon from the past.
 Or a particular era in time is focussed on as a whole school – examining a historical person or event, with cross-curricular links in English - planning and writing for the week.

 Children at Lee Chapel are equipped with historical skills and knowledge that are transferable and will enable them to be ready for the curriculum at Key Stage 3 and for life as an adult in the wider world.
+Emphasis is placed on children gaining coherent knowledge and understanding of Britain’s past and that of the wider world.
+Children learn to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
 We want the children to have thoroughly enjoyed learning about history, therefore encouraging them to undertake new life experiences now and in the future.

 History Subject Leader